 - you can opt just for the basic localization.
 In addition to translating in-game texts, this includes translating the description, keywords, and screenshots (if you choose to publish and sell your game online through Google Play, the Apple Store, Steam, or another platform for gamers.

-- if you choose to go further, you can choose to implement a partial localization (in-game text & subs) or for a full localization (including audio files).
+- if you choose to go further, you can choose to implement a partial localization (in-game text & subs) or a full localization (including audio files).

-- regardless of how you publish your game – online or offline, on your own website, or different platforms for players – the translation of marketing and advertising materials is mandatory.
+- regardless of how you publish your game – online or offline, on your own website, or on different platforms for players – the translation of marketing and advertising materials is mandatory.

 4 Questions To Answer Before Selecting The Languages For Your Game Localization